I used to carry a heavy load. The picture proves this.

 2014: The shift to identify my true self began.
 I moved to a different city and began to shed the material load.
 I discovered that I was a Creative, and I had the power to influence culture in a unique way.
 I also accepted that I was heartbroken and bitter.
 I started listening more and talking less.
 I learned that it was okay to not know everything.

 2016: I began to shed the emotional load.
 I used to drink myself into oblivion; a toxic state.
 When I made some life changing decisions, both professionally and personally, I made a personal commitment to stay sober through the most painful moments.
-I dealt with a loss of income, depleted savings accounts, ending of relationships and a death in my family that made me question my faith in God… but God never loss faith in me.
+I dealt with a loss of income, depleted savings accounts, ending of relationships and a death in my family that made me question my faith in God… but God never lost faith in me.

 2017: The weight lifted.
 I began to recognize my truth and myself.
 I developed confidence and began to actively practice gratitude and love.
 Self-care became my religion.